-The maximum you may withdraw from your Future Roast 401(k) account for a financial hardship is the lesser of the amount needed to cover your qualified financial need or 100% of your account balance available for hardship withdrawals.
+The maximum you may withdraw from your Future Roast 4O1(k) account for a financial hardship is the lesser of the amount needed to cover your qualified financial need or 100% of your account balance available for hardship withdrawals.
 Your account balance available for hardship withdrawals includes the following (as applicable):

-- 401(k) pre-tax contributions and/or Roth after-tax contributions (including earnings). - Match (Pre-2011) account (excluding any balance in the Safe Harbor Match source). - Starbucks Prior Match account. - Pre-tax and Roth after-tax rollover accounts. - Prior Plan account.
+- 401(k) pre-tax contributions and/or Roth after-tax contributions (including earnings). - Match (Pre-2011) account (excluding any balance in the Safe Harbor Match source). - Starbucks Prior Match account.